Course planning advice for Arts students

 Course progression check

-If you need to speak to someone after getting a response to your course progression check, you can visit Arts Student Services and see a course adviser.
+If you need to speak to someone after getting a response to your Course Advice request, you can call Arts Student Services on +61 3 9902 6011 to speak to a course adviser.
+They're available from 9am to 5pm, Monday to Friday.

 How should I prepare for my course advice session?